Oxen-AI/oxen-ai.github.io/src/domains/merkle_trees.md

 Version control complete.
 Let's call it a day and go relax on the beach 😎 🏝️.

 Of course, we are not here to build naive inefficient version control tool.
 Oxen is a blazing fast version control system that is designed to handle large amounts of data efficiently.
-Even if clearing and restoring the working directory is simple, there are many reasons it is not optimal (including wiping out untracked files 😱).
+Even if clearing and restoring the working directory is simple, there are many reasons it is not optimal (including wiping out untracked files).

-## How do we make it faster?
+## Data Duplication 😥

 To see why this naive approach is sub-optimal, imagine we are collecting image training data for a computer vision system.
 We put Oxen in a loop adding one new image at a time to the `images/` directory.
 Each time we add an image we commit the changes.